Stormseer/FocusMarker/README.md

 ```
 Where the "<1>" changes depending on your configuration (default raid marker: Star/Yellow).

-The addon responds to the chat command "/focusmarker".
+The addon responds to the chat command "/focusmarker" or "/fm".
 On ready check the addon will also announce to your party (not while in a raid group) what your focus marker is currently set to, to help with potential marker conflicts.

 Usage:
 | Command     | Description |